Brad Miller (ice hockey): Professional

 For the 1994–95 season Miller signed with the expansion Minnesota Moose of the International Hockey League (IHL).
-He returned to the Moose for the 1995–96 season but was traded to the Atlanta Knights for future considerations on January 23, 1996.
+He suffered a shoulder injury mid-season that caused him to miss time.
+He appeared in 55 games for the Moose, scoring one goal and 14 points.
+The Moose made the Turner Cup playoffs, but were knocked out of the competition by the Denver Grizzlies in the first round.
+In three playoff games, Miller went scorless.
+He returned to the Moose for the 1995–96 season and appeared in 33 games, registering five assists before being traded to the Atlanta Knights for future considerations on January 23, 1996.
 Miller suffered a shoulder injury that kept him out of the lineup from February into March.
+He made five appearances for the Knights, going scoreless.
 He also played a single game for the Utah Grizzlies that season.